Owned surfaces

 Reporting captures what changed, where, and relative to which decision, so the next stage of work has a clean log.

 Stage 1 can include a baseline AI100 study; stage 5 can include repeating it.
-AI100 is a standalone study with its own methodology and reporting; we use it as an independent measurement layer when it adds clarity.
-Projects that do not need external measurement proceed without AI100.
+AI100 is our benchmark with a published methodology — our express audit runs on its engine, and the full $999 report is the deeper standalone study.
+Projects that do not need that depth proceed without it.

-The express audit is the starting point. $20, a couple of hours of review, then the client decides.
+The express audit is the starting point. $30, an automated report on the AI100 engine, then the client decides.